AdguardTeam/AdguardKnowledgeBase/02.windows/04.solving-problems/12.possible-dns-leaks/docs.en.md

         - docs
 visible: true
 ---
 AdGuard for Windows allows its users to assign a DNS server to resolve queries instead of system DNS addresses, which are provided by your ISP if not overridden in the system settings.
-Using a non-default DNS server safeguards your DNS traffic from the ISP’s interception.
+Using a non-default DNS server can safeguard your DNS traffic from the ISP’s interception.
 Moreover, by choosing an encrypted and/or filtering DNS server, you get another layer of protection against bad actors and annoying ads.

 Many AdGuard for Windows users appreciate the DNS protection feature.
 But some of them encounter the following issue: a check on a website like https://ipleak.net/ shows that requests are handled by default DNS server instead of the selected one.
 In this article we will tell you why this happens and how to avoid it.